arjuuuuunnnnn/The-Art-Of-Transformation/README.md

 This package provides reference implementation of the `Hybrid VAE-GAN Architecture for Artistic Style Transfer` [paper][].

-This paper builds a novel hybrid VAE-GAN method for image to sketch style transfer and modifies the generator, discriminator, encoder and the training procedure to generate good sketches from the corresponding images of the person.

-This README file provides brief instructions about how to set up the `Hybrid Architecture` package and reproduce the paper results.

 The code of `Hybrid Architecture` is based on [Hybrid GAN for COVID](https://github.com/Shorya-Sharma/COVID-GAN-Augmenting-COVID-19-Diagnostic-Data-using-Hybrid-VAE-GANs/tree/main).Please refer to the LICENSE section for the proper copyright attribution.